Stefan Nemanja: Byzantine vassal (1172–1182)

-The Byzantine emperor Manuel Comnenus returned Nemanja to the position of grand zoupan, and he confirmed to his brothers their areas – Stracimir around the West Moravia and Miroslav Zachlumia.
-Upon his return to Raška, Nemanja turned to consolidating the central government, and forced Tihomir's son and successor Prvoslav to renounce the ruler's claims in his favor.
+The Byzantine emperor Manuel Comnenus returned Nemanja to the position of Grand Župan, and he confirmed to his brothers their areas – Stracimir around the West Moravia and Miroslav Zachlumia.
+Upon his return to Serbia, Nemanja turned to consolidating the central government, and forced Tihomir's son and successor Prvoslav to renounce the ruler's claims in his favor.

 In accordance with his vassal duties, Nemanja regularly sent auxiliary detachments to Byzantine military campaigns.
-Serbian detachments were also part of the Byzantine army that defeated the troops of the Sultanate of Rum in the battle of Myriokephalon on September 17, 1176, in the gorges of Asia Minor.
+Serbian detachments were also part of the Byzantine army that was defeated by the troops of the Sultanate of Rum in the battle of Myriokephalon on 17 September 1176 in the gorges of Asia Minor.

 Bogumilism reached its peak in the Byzantine Empire during the 11th and in the first half of the 12th century.
 At the end of the 12th century, among Serbs and other Balkan Slavs, there was a very widespread 'Slavic' Gnosticism or dualistic teaching called Bogumilism.
 The main political tendency of Bogomilism was resistance to the Byzantine state and church authorities.

-Bogumilism itself was very widespread among the people in Raška and Bosnia, and its spread among the nobles led to Nemanja's actions against them.
+Bogumilism itself was very widespread among the people in Serbia and Bosnia, and its spread among the nobles led to Nemanja's actions against them.
 He convened a state-church assembly at which a decision was to be made on further measures against them.

-The Assembly gathered the entire state leadership, composed of nobles and Bishop Euthymius of Raska, as well as a large number of abbots and monks.
+The Assembly gathered the entire state leadership, composed of nobles and Bishop Euthymius of Ras, as well as a large number of abbots and monks.
 The assembly was held around 1176, during the time of Nemanja's vassalship and before the death of Emperor Manoel in 1180.
 The grand zoupan Nemanja gave a speech at the assembly about the harmfulness of the Bogumil heresy.
 A woman who was married to a heretic spoke as the main witness at the assembly.
 Her testimony was crucial to end the quarrel at the council and to give the majority the impression that it was a harmful religious teaching.
 After consultations, especially with the Bishop Euthymius, the grand zopuan brought measures against them.
-The leader of the Bogumil community in Raska was caught and brought before the court.
+The leader of the Bogumil community in Serbia was caught and brought before the court.
 The grand zoupan spared the life of their leader, and he was sentenced to corporal punishment, cutting off his tongue so that he would no longer blaspheme and spread harmful teachings.
-The army was sent to those parts of Raska where their actions were most pronounced.
+The army was sent to those parts of Serbia where their actions were most pronounced.
 The primary goal of this action was conversion.

 The measures taken against those who refused were the confiscation of property, the punishment of milder punishments, the burning of books, as well as expulsion from the country.
-For the Bogumil community in Raska, this was certainly persecution and ruthless action.
+For the Bogumil community in Serbia, this was certainly persecution and ruthless action.
 Their confiscated property was distributed to the lepers and the poor.